Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

-\introparagraph{Finding the suffix order} Discovering the suffix order for every node $v$ as we enumerate solutions is not as straightforward as in \ANYKREC.
-In \ANYKPARTP, we infer it from the output of $\Cand$ using the strong subset-monotonicity property.
-Whenever we return a solution $\langle v_1, \ldots, v_\lambda$, then we can break it up into a prefix $\langle v_1, \ldots, v_j \rangle$ and suffix $\langle v_j, \ldots, v_\lambda \rangle$ for any $j \in [\lambda]$ and record the suffix in $\SortedSuf(v_j)$.
-From the strong subset-monotonicity property, we have that any later solution that passes through $v_j$ with a different prefix will also follow the same suffix order.
+\introparagraph{Finding the suffix order} Keeping track of the suffix order for every node is not as straightforward as in \ANYKREC.
+In \ANYKPARTP, we infer it from the output of the algorithm (which consists of complete solutions) using \ssmonotonicity.
+Whenever we return a solution $\langle v_1, \ldots, v_\lambda \rangle$, then we can break it up into a prefix $\langle v_1, \ldots, v_j \rangle$ and suffix $\langle v_j, \ldots, v_\lambda \rangle$ for any $j \in [\lambda]$ and record the suffix in $\SortedSuf(v_j)$.
+Using \ssmonotonicity, we can show that any later solution that passes through $v_j$ with a different prefix will also follow the same suffix order.
+We defer the proof of correctness to \Cref{sec:rankingfctgeneralizing}.